WW-FL: Secure and Private Large-Scale Federated Learning: The Framework

-We now present the details of our~\FLname{} framework, which aims to address multiple key requirements: complete model privacy, scalability, support for resource-constraint~(mobile/edge) devices, reduction of attack surface, ability to defend against multiple remaining threats, and high levels of user engagement.
-Additionally, our framework seeks to capture various proposed architectures for~FL in a single abstraction.
-We illustrate our framework in~\figref{fig:architecture} and detail the underlying algorithm in~\algref{alg:algorithm-workflow}.
+We now present the details of our~\FLname{} framework, which addresses multiple key requirements in~FL: global model privacy, scalability, support for resource-constrained~(mobile/edge) devices, reduction of attack surface, ability to defend against data poisoning, and high levels of user engagement.
+Our framework captures various proposed architectures for~FL in a unified abstraction.
+We illustrate our framework in~\figref{fig:architecture} and detail the underlying training algorithm in~\algref{alg:algorithm-workflow}.
+The notations used in~\FLname{} are listed in~\tabref{tab:notation}.

-\subsection{\FLname{} Architecture}
+\subsection{\FLnameTitle{} Architecture}

-Our~\FLname{} framework is based on a three-layer architecture and extends the established hierarchical~FL paradigm~\cite{MLSys:BonawitzEGHIIKK19,ICLR:LSPJ20,IJCAI:Yang21}.
-In hierarchical~FL, clients are initially organized into clusters, and their data is aggregated at cluster level.
-This cluster-level data is then further aggregated globally, resulting in an additional layer of aggregation.

-We pursue a hierarchical approach as it facilitate large-scale deployments: Firstly, it can effectively model the taxonomy of trust among clients in real-world scenarios, such as trust among members of the same region or country~\cite{CN:MartiG06}.
-Secondly, it distributes the workload among multiple clusters instead of relying on a central aggregator.
-Furthermore, this type of hierarchy is ubiquitous in real-world scenarios such as~P2P gaming, organizations, and network infrastructures~\cite{INFOCOM:SARK02,CSUR:HV19,ICLR:LSPJ20}.

-\FLname{} utilizes a different approach for model training than prior works: they involve interactive collaboration among clients to preserve privacy during model training and thus are costly for a large number of clients~\cite{NDSS:SavPTFBSH21}.
-Another existing method is pairwise training among clients and a representative, followed by an aggregation step similar to~FL~\cite{CCSW:MandalG19}; however, this approach only preserves privacy among clients and not against the aggregator, assuming no collusion to violate privacy.